u-boot/u-boot/doc/driver-model/design.rst

 before relocation.
 While with DM_FLAG_PRE_RELOC flag of the driver all devices with the same driver are bound, which requires allocation a large amount of memory.
-When device tree is not used, DM_FLAG_PRE_RELOC is the only way for statically declared devices via U_BOOT_DEVICE() to be bound prior to relocation.
+When device tree is not used, DM_FLAG_PRE_RELOC is the only way for statically declared devices via U_BOOT_DRVINFO() to be bound prior to relocation.

 It is possible to limit this to specific relocation steps, by using